 For some it’s barbecue time, for others it’s not long since they were breakfasting in pyjamas.
 Some, young and old, are getting ready for an afternoon nap, while others are planning a trip to the beach, a pony ride, an ice cream treat… There are choices for everyone and it really doesn’t matter, there’s no fixed itinerary – this is glamping.

 Glamping may be all about going back to basics but it is very much about comfort and luxury too.

 To complement this, many campsites offering a taste of glamping also have developed high-quality facilities: you may be sleeping under the stars but you can still indulge in wonderful sporting activities, enjoy excellent cuisine on-site and even pamper yourself in a fully equipped purpose-built spa.
 You don’t even have to dig your own loo.

 Life in the easy lane

-On a glamping holiday the necessities of everyday life ensure a relaxed pace.
-You’ll quickly establish your own daily rhythms and it’s good to know there are no hotel restrictions, no formalities and no set meal times to conform to.
+On a glamping holiday, the necessities of everyday life ensure a relaxed pace.
+You’ll quickly establish your own daily rhythms, and it’s good to know there are no hotel restrictions, formalities, and set meal times to conform to.

 With glamping, so much is new and unfamiliar.
 There’s always the excitement and anticipation of arriving at your campsite – home for the holiday.
 Setting up camp, meeting the neighbours and getting organised is always fun.
 Then there’s unpacking all the outdoor games and trying to play everything at once, then clamouring for a swim, or an ice cream… probably both.
 But gradually the excitement settles down and you get into the swing of it.